 Winter through early spring is our off season.
 We do have shorter operating hours during this time.
 If you visit on a weekday, there is a good chance you could have the entire winery to yourself.

-Do you host weddings?
+Do you host private events?

 What does R.S. mean?

 R.S. stands for Residual Sugar.
 The higher the percentage, the sweeter the wine.

 What does IBU mean?

 IBU stands for International Bitterness Unit.
 It measures the actual bitterness of a beer.

 I have an empty beer growler!
 What can I do with it?